QMSS-G5063-2022/Group-B-NYC-Public-Security/README.md

   - Line Chart : visualises the number of felonies in NYC change against time for different regions.
 If more felonies happen when holidays come?
 Or there have been more crimes in recent years.
   - Bar Chart : visualises the average number of felony for a specific hour to find out when there are more crimes happening.
   - Point Chart: visualises comparisons of the average number of felony between different areas of NYC (by time of the day and by home ownership)
-  - Word Cloud: creates word clouds of the type of felony occurred and key words used in the description of police records for each region of NYC